sourcegraph/sourcegraph-public-snapshot/doc/cody/explanations/use_cases.md

-# Cody Use Cases
+# Cody use cases

-Cody can help with a wide range of day-to-day engineering work, including:
+Cody can help with you write code and answers questions in several ways, including:

 - [Writing code](#writing-code)
 - [Testing code](#testing-code)
 - [Fixing bugs](#fixing-bugs)
 - [Onboarding to a new codebase](#onboarding-to-a-new-codebase)

-## Writing Code
+## Writing code

 When writing code, Cody can help by generating boilerplate code, writing code with the fixup feature, or writing docstrings.